Tracht/CV-2020/README.md

 ## Summary
 ### Engineering journey 🚀
-- I decided to switch to software engineering because it gives me the mobility to work across a number of industries and I am excited by the wave of innovative companies in healthcare, retail, travel, energy, and insurance just to name a few.
+I wasn’t always a developer.
+I decided to make the switch because I like having the mobility to work across a number of industries and I am excited by the wave of innovative companies in healthcare, retail, travel, energy, and insurance just to name a few.
 I am excited to bring my healthcare and start-up experience to engineering new technology products!
 ### Life before engineering 👩‍⚕️
 - Prior to engineering I worked in healthcare for 9 years in a variety of client-facing roles.
 - 5.5 years in health tech startups doing business development for Huma Therapeutics and LEO Innovation Lab.